FAANG/dcc-documentation/docs/api/validation.md

   <img src="../../img/val_warn_json.png" width="75%" />
 </p>

-For more information on errors and warning, refer to the documentation for **Validation** in the respective sections depending on the record type.
+For more information on the errors and warnings, refer to the documentation for **Validation** in the respective sections depending on the record type.